- What is an accounts payable (AP) policy?

 1. Outline sections and owners

-Start with a comprehensive table of contents that covers all essential areas from invoice processing to vendor management.
-Each section needs a specific owner who will be accountable for its development and completion.
+Start with a complete table of contents that covers all essential areas from invoice processing to vendor management.
+Assign each section a specific owner who'll be accountable for its development and completion.

-Realistic due dates factor in content complexity and competing priorities across your team.
+Set realistic due dates that factor in content complexity and competing priorities across your team.
 This front-end planning creates accountability and helps you track progress as the policy takes shape.

 2. Map intake-to-pay workflow